Business Strategy During a Recession

 3. Nurture your existing customer base

-Reach out to your existing clients or customers and ask them what they want or need from you.
-Listen to them and then deliver outstanding customer service.
-If your existing customer base is nurtured throughout a difficult time, they are more likely to be loyal and recommend you to their networks.
-You might even consider cutting the bottom 20% of your worst-performing customer base to ensure you’re devoting precious resources to those that are worth it.
+Find out what existing clients or customers want or need from you.
+When your existing customer base is nurtured throughout a difficult time, they are more likely to recommend you to their networks.
+You might even consider cutting the bottom 20% of your worst-performing customer base to ensure you’re devoting precious resources to those with higher lifetime value.

 How do you succeed as an entrepreneur in tough economic times?